foureyes/csci-ga.1120-fall2017-001/slides/02/modules.markdown

 <section markdown="block">
-##  Um...
-So Where Are All of Those Other Modules?
+##  Where Are All of Those Other Modules?
 <aside markdown="block">
 They're Definitely _Not_ in the Current Directory
 </aside>